input-output-hk/partner-chains-smart-contracts/docs/SIPs/12-Defunct-Sidechain.md

 ### Acceptance Criteria

 A new module type is created for 'defunct chain reclamation' strategies, the
-    default module is no reclamation strategy
+    default module is no reclamation strategy.
 A second module is added which allows for a chain to use oracle-based
     reclamations, where a single oracle will dictate if a chain is defunct, and the fund-release distribution, associating assets with cardano layer 1 addresses.